Frequently Asked Questions

 A: We commend you for your plans to travel to the countries where we work, and for your desire to better understand the issues facing people in the developing world.
 Over the years, many people have expressed an interest in visiting specific program partners.
 At this time, we are not equipped to provide tours or travel information.
 Nor do we encourage personal visits out of respect for patient privacy and our concern that interacting with visitors can be a drain on the limited resources available to our medical partners and so interfere with their clinical priorities.
 Thank you for your understanding in this matter – we hope we can count on your support.

 A: No, in 2003 we ended our eyeglass collection program when India (where most of our work occurs) stopped accepting used eyewear.
 However, we continue to address low vision by helping our partner hospitals in India and Africa set up their own optical shops so that each patient gets their exact prescription.
 These optical shops help contribute to the long-term financial sustainability of the hospitals by generating revenue.
 Instead of donating used eyeglasses, please consider purchasing brand new eyeglasses – for only $20 you can provide new glasses for three children!
 See the Gift Guide section of our website.
-To learn more about our approach to eyeglasses, refer to the blog posts by Pat Ferguson, president and CEO of Operation Eyesight, on May 20 and June 3, 2011.
+To learn more about our approach to eyeglasses, refer to our blog posts on May 20 and June 3, 2011.

 A: Operation Eyesight is a development organization that is strictly focused on long-term, local solutions involving indigenous expertise.
 Therefore, we are not equipped to facilitate volunteer or professional opportunities for people outside the countries where we work.
 However, we commend you for your desire to support the people of the developing world, and we wish you success in your search for volunteer opportunities.